egarcia00/GameTheory_Veritasium/README.md

 The repository, at the beginning will be a mix of jupyter notebooks with trials and errors and later, once things are created, then I'll arrange it into python files.

+Full Disclosure, I'm using ChatGPT to help me build the code.

+14.01.2024 ------------
+I was able to create easily this scenario using ChatGPT:
+#### First Trial
+- Player0 = Random Choice
+- Player1 = Always Cooperate
+- Player2 = Always Exploit

+However when I added a more "complex" player then I got errors because it the Game Class was not supporting them.
+I'll try to explore it a bit more in the following Trials